iceland in february

 7. Winter Lights Festival

-In February, Winter Lights Festival (Vetrarhátíð in Icelandic) takes place in Rekjavik. you can see beautiful, multicoloured lights, as well as take part in some fun and free activities.
+In February, Winter Lights Festival (Vetrarhátíð in Icelandic) takes place in Rekjavik.
+You can see beautiful, multicoloured lights, as well as take part in some fun and free activities.

 The Winter Lights Festival includes events like Museum Night, Swimming Pool Night (where swimming pools offer free swimming.)